amphp/amp/README.md

 ## Documentation

 Documentation can be found on [amphp.org](https://amphp.org/) as well as in the [`./docs`](./docs) directory.
-Each packages has it's own `./docs` directory.
+Each package has its own `./docs` directory.

 ## Requirements